 The fun in Orlando doesn't stop there.
 Plenty of options abound for both the budget minded traveler as well as the discriminating vacationer.
 Additional resort opportunities, golf, themed, and dinner theater experiences and plenty more attractions are conveniently located within a few miles of the major theme parks.

-Whether you're looking for romance or a family destination, you'll find it all in St. Augustine, America's orders city.
+Whether you're looking for romance or a family destination, you'll find it all in St. Augustine, America's oldest city.
 Located on Florida's east coast, St. Augustine's Old-World charm, sunny weather, historical monuments, unique attractions, world-class shopping, and beaches just minutes away make it an ideal vacation destination for couples and families alike.

-Although they are becoming increasingly touristy, the Florida's Keys only draw about a million visitors a year.
+They Florida Keys are becoming increasingly touristy, drawing five million visitors a year.
 It may sound like a lot but when you think about the over 50 million that visit Disney each year, it's just a drop in the bucket.

 This string of islands bound together by the Overseas Highway have become a diving and sport fishing mecca.
 Each island has its own ambiance – from Key Largo's suburbia, that serves as a bedroom community to Homestead and Miami, to Key West's Old Town that oozes with peculiar Key West charm that has made the town famous for decades.